Piper PA-30 Twin Comanche: Operational history

 A Twin Comanche was flown in the 1992 and 1994 French Arc en Ciel air races.
 It is the only US aircraft to have raced twice around the world.
 In the pilot-skilled races, 1992 pilot and Pioneer Hall of Fame enshrinee and 100 Aviation Hero for the First Century of Flight, Marion P. Jayne and her daughter Nancy Palozola placed second.
 In 1994 Jayne and her daughter, Patricia Jayne (Pat) Keefer won the FAI Gold Medal in what, so far, is the longest race in history at over 21,000 miles flown May 1–24, 1994.
 With FAA approval the twin carried a total of 252 gallons in 11 tanks and at maximum power went over 2,100 miles nonstop between Marrakech, Morocco and Istanbul, Turkey in 11:19 hours.

 All Twin Comanche engines have long times between overhaul (2000 hours for the B1A, 1800 for the IO-320-C1A) and have developed a reputation for reliability.

-Following a string of accidents involving pilot loss-of-control in single-engine flight (due to engine failure, or in pilot training for engine-failure conditions), Piper sought to alter the plane's single-engine behavior at low airspeeds (such as takeoff and landing).
+Following a string of crashes involving pilot loss-of-control in single-engine flight (due to engine failure, or in pilot training for engine-failure conditions), Piper sought to alter the plane's single-engine behavior at low airspeeds (such as takeoff and landing).
 The resulting PA-39 Twin Comanche C/R was a modified version with counter-rotating engines (to eliminate the "critical engine" which, when failed, created the greatest risk of loss-of-control).
 The PA-39 replaced the PA-30 in the early 1970s.
 At least one comparative study of U.S. crash rates for the PA-30 and PA-39 indicated that crash rates for the counter-rotating PA-39 were only one-third of those for the conventional PA-30.
 Piper subsequently expanded the counter-rotating engine development to its other light twins.

+Piper PA-30 Twin Comanche has had multiple safety incidents, including fatal accidents also in the 21st century.
 As of November 3, 2019, 80 PA-39's remain on the Federal Aviation Administration (FAA) registry.

 Variants

-Three versions of the PA30 were produced: the original, a B model, and a C model.
+Three versions of the PA-30 were produced: the original, a B model, and a C model.
 The B and C models can carry six passengers and can be identified by the additional side windows.
 Factory turbocharged engines became available with the B model.
 Turbo models can be identified by the presence of vents on the nacelle sides.
 These use Rajay turbochargers with manual wastegates operated by twin knobs under the throttle quadrant.
 They are properly termed "turbonormalized" since the compression ratio and maximum manifold pressure remained unchanged.
 Pilots are required to use care to avoid overboosting at low altitudes, since no overboost popoff valves are used.
 Since there is no accompanying power increase, the B/C models simply give owners a fuel vs. passenger tradeoff.
 The two rearmost seats, occupying the baggage compartment, are quite small.